 The Director of Nursing and Company Secretary are developing a Quality Improvement Programme to ensure and support continuous improvement.
-The new CQC Insight was pate Pack.pdf released in July 17 and this in now being used across the divisions and corporate directorates to support monitoring.
+The new CQC Insight was released in July 17 and this in now being used across the divisions and corporate directorates to support monitoring.